top of page

 14. Conduct a pre-certification assessment - when the ISMS has stabilised, an accredited certification body or other trusted, competent and independent advisor is invited by management to check whether the ISMS is functioning correctly.
 This is largely an assessment of the ISMS documentation and readiness to be audited fully.
 It is a golden opportunity for your organisation to identify and tie off any remaining loose ends before the actual certification audit.
 It’s also a low-stress way to get to know the auditors.

-15. Certification audit - an accredited body conducts a conformity assessment (certificaiton audit), checking that the ISMS complies fully with ISO/IEC 27001.
-The auditors will check evidence such as the SoA, RTP, operational artefacts etc. and will attempt to confirm that the ISMS (a) is suitable and sufficient to meet the organisation’s information security requirements in theory i.e. it is correctly specified; and (b) actually meets the requirements in practice i.e. it is operating as specified.
+15. Certification audit - an accredited body conducts a conformity assessment (certification audit), checking that the ISMS fully satisfies the mandatory requirements in the main-body clauses of ISO/IEC 27001.
+The auditors will check evidence such as the SoA, RTP, operational artefacts etc. and will attempt to confirm that the ISMS (a) is suitable and sufficient to meet the organisation’s information security requirements in theory i.e. it is correctly specified; and (b) actually meets the requirements in practice i.e. it is operating as specified and documented.

 17. Operate the ISMS - it should be business as usual now.
 Other things to consider as your ISMS settles becomes routine and gradually matures include (1) taking a good look at the information risks and security arrangements in place elsewhere in your business network: are your suppliers, partners and customers also certified?
 Are they certifiable?
 Do they need your encouragement?
 (2) Using and maturing your security metrics to continue identifying and making improvements.
 (3) If you haven’t already done so, please join the ISO27k Forum to share your experience with others and participate in the global community.

-18. Annual surveillance audits – your certification auditors keep an eye on the ISMS to make sure the certificate remains valid and to remain familiar with it, leading to …
+18. Annual surveillance audits – your certification auditors keep an eye on the ISMS to make sure the certificate remains valid, leading to …

-19. 3-yearly full recertification – essentially another full certification audit (conformity assessment) takes place after 3 years.
+19. 3-yearly full recertification – essentially another certification audit (conformity assessment) takes place after 3 years.

 What does ISO 27001 certification involve?
 What happens?
 Who does what and when?